 1987 - An L.A.
 Times view of the building by Marsha Traeger.
 It's on Calisphere from UCLA's Los Angeles Times Photographic Archive, Department of Special Collections, Charles E. Young Research Library.

-1987 - A marquee shot from Ken McIntyre on the Facebook page Photos of Los Angeles.
+1987 - A marquee shot shared by Ken McIntyre on the private Facebook group Photos of Los Angeles.

 1988 - A street festival at 3rd & Broadway.
-Ken McIntyre found the photo for a post on Photos of Los Angeles.
+Ken McIntyre found the photo for a post on the Photos of Los Angeles Facebook group.

 1988 - A great look at the entrance by Betty Sword.
 Thanks to Brooklyn-based theatre researcher Cezar Del Valle for sharing the photo from his collection.
 Check out his latest investigations on the blog Theatre Talks.

 1988 - Chick Hearn in front of the theatre in a photo from the Kevin Perttula collection.
-Thanks to Ken McIntyre for finding it for a post on the Photos of Los Angeles Facebook page.
+Thanks to Ken McIntyre for finding it for a post for the Photos of Los Angeles Facebook group.

 1991 - A photo from the collection of Sean Ault.
 It was taken by his grandfather, William E. Ault.
 The theatre closed as a film house in 1993.